Skip to content

 Retainer vs pay-per-lead, which is better?

 A retainer buys a team's time and a shared quality bar, so the incentive is to book meetings your reps actually want.
-Pay-per-lead shifts the risk to the agency and feels safer, but it can reward volume over fit, because the agency is paid to generate more leads, not better ones (ClickFunnels, SaveMyLeads).
+Pay-per-lead shifts the risk to the agency and feels safer, but it pays for volume rather than fit, because the agency earns more by generating more leads, not better ones.
 Pay-per-lead suits a broad market and a well-defined lead; a retainer suits a narrow ICP where fit matters more than raw count.
 Whichever you choose, define the qualified lead in writing first.

 Why is pay-per-lead sometimes a trap?

-Because the model pays for quantity, not quality.
-Pay-per-lead incentivizes generating more leads, not leads that convert, so you can end up paying for contacts that never buy (ClickFunnels).
-It works when your qualified lead is tightly defined and enforced, and it gets expensive when the definition is loose.
+Because the model pays for quantity, and quality becomes your problem.
+The agency is paid per lead delivered, so a loose definition fills your pipeline with contacts that never buy, and you pay for every one of them.
+It works when your qualified lead is tightly defined and enforced, and it gets expensive when the definition is vague.
 Tie payment to a sales-qualified standard you agree on up front, and track cost per closed deal, not cost per raw lead.

 What drives the cost of lead generation?